microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-trim-duplicate.md

 The **trimDuplicates** property is only supported on files hosted in SharePoint.
 The default value is `false`.

 ## Example
-The following example shows a request that searches for SharePoint items and uses the **trimDuplicates** property to trim away the duplicate search results.
+The following example shows a request that searches for files hosted in SharePoint and uses the **trimDuplicates** property to trim away the duplicate search results.

 ### Request